nplee01/FSCSW01/README.md

 docker-compose.yml defines 3 containers: 1) postgresql 2) django+gunicorn 3) nginx
 It will read docker/ for the Dockerfile during the build.

 All data in the db will be lost on shutdown.
+Please read postgres docker image docs for information on using volumes for PGDATA.

 #### License